spadma3/duck/catkin_ws/src/00-infrastructure/easy_node/README.md

 The configuration sequence is a list of configuration names.

-It can be specified by the environment variable `DUCKIETOWN_CONFIG`, using a colon-separated list of strings.
+It can be specified by the environment variable `DUCKIETOWN_CONFIG_SEQUENCE`, using a colon-separated list of strings.
 For example:

-    $ export DUCKIETOWN_CONFIG=baseline:fall2017:andrea
+    $ export DUCKIETOWN_CONFIG_SEQUENCE=baseline:fall2017:andrea

 The line above specifies that the configuration sequence is `baseline`, `fall2017`, `andrea`.